Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Transverse abdominis | Dr Beldholm

 The transverse abdominis muscle is crucial for core stability as it supports both the spine and pelvis.
-Strengthening this muscle can greatly enhance overall functional strength and reduce the risk of injury.
+Strengthening this muscle can greatly increase overall functional strength and reduce the risk of injury.
 One effective exercise for activating the transverse abdominis is the heel slide.
 This exercise involves lying on your back with knees bent, sliding one heel away from the body while keeping the core engaged, and then returning to the starting position.

 Heel slide | Dr Beldholm